-Two recurring patterns in the sample app are worth copying into your own code.
+Two recurring patterns in the sample hosts are worth copying into your own code.

 Use WalkLineRanges or LayoutWithLines to find the exact width of the longest line, then size the host element to that width instead of relying on default control measurement.